cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

        matrix: 1
        ...

-This contains a list of environments and/or commands that are operated upon in a special way by ``latexindent.pl`` (see :numref:`lst:aligndelims:basic`).
-In fact, the fields in ``lookForAlignDelims`` can actually take two different forms: the *basic* version is shown in :numref:`lst:aligndelims:basic` and the *advanced* version in :numref:`lst:aligndelims:advanced`; we will discuss each in turn.

 The environments specified in this field will be operated on in a special way by ``latexindent.pl``.
 In particular, it will try and align